How To Find A Real Work-From-Home Job

 Become A Stylist

-As a stay at home mom, breaking into the fashion business has traditionally been a little too time-consuming to be feasible.
-However, platforms like Stich Fix can be the secret weapon you need to manage your commitment to your family while still fulfilling your dream of becoming a stylist.
+As a stay-at-home mom, breaking into the fashion business has traditionally been a little too time-consuming to be feasible as a day job.
+However, platforms like Stitch Fix can be the secret weapon you need to manage your commitment to your family while still fulfilling your dream of becoming a stylist.

 Freelancers are self-employed skilled workers that aren’t committed to any single employer.
 It’s a role particularly suited to stay at home moms who have chosen their family as their priority but don’t want to let their other talents go unused.

 It can be difficult to make significant money as a freelancer at first.
-You’ll need to take on lower paying jobs to build a reputation and portfolio.
-However, with time and persistence, you can hone your craft, build a list of loyal clients, and establish consistent income.
+You’ll need to take on lower-paying jobs to build a reputation and portfolio.
+However, with time and persistence, you can hone your craft, develop a list of loyal clients, and establish consistent income.

 Putting your typing skills to good use with data entry employment is one of the best jobs for moms who want to stay home.
 While they require attention to detail and fast fingers, data entry positions tend to be low stress and don’t take a lot out of you.
 That makes them ideal for moms committed to focusing their energies on their children.

-Because data entry jobs don’t often require any additional skills outside of typing, expect stiff competition for them from other stay at home job seekers, including other moms.
+Because data entry jobs don’t often require any additional skills outside of typing, expect stiff competition for them from another stay-at-home job seekers, including other moms.
 Your best bet is to use platforms like UpWork to extend your reach beyond your networking circles.
 Even then, don’t get frustrated if it takes you a while to build a regular client list.

 Freelance copywriting jobs are ideal for mothers who have a way with words and need a creative outlet.
 Copywriting jobs typically involve working with online businesses to produce compelling web content.
 The goal is market services to readers.
 Think product descriptions, how-to guides, buyer’s guides, and website “about” pages.

 Employers who want to hire copywriters look for freelancers who are native English speakers and write in short, concise language.
-Again, freelance platforms like Upwork are a good place to look for work.
+Again, freelance platforms like Upwork are an excellent place to look for work.
 So are classified ad boards that target writers.